wangyan100/springbootexamples/spring-boot-redis/springboot-redis-demo/readme.md

 ![image-20200626081529389](./readme.assets/image-20200626081529389.png)

-By this demo, I will show you how to integrate SpringBoot with Redis, how to use redis for caching and session data sharing in SprinBoot.
+By this demo, I will show you how to integrate SpringBoot with Redis, how to use Redis for caching and session data sharing in the SprinBoot Application.

 #### Set up Redis